Cost of Living Comparison Between Chester and London Cost of Living Comparison Between Chester and London

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Chester or London?
+Should I move to Chester or to London?

 If budget matters most, go with Chester.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, London makes more sense.
 Both are solid long-term options with distinct trade-offs.